Sonic Boom: Rise of Lyric: Development

-Los Angeles-based studio Big Red Button developed the game under supervision by Sonic Team and long-time Sonic game designer Takashi Iizuka.
-The game was built on CryEngine and is centered on "combat and exploration".
-Sega outsourced the game to Western developers in order to increase the game's appeal in Western markets, culminating in a separate westernized Sonic franchise.
-The video game concept came after the television series plan.
+Los Angeles-based studio Big Red Button developed Rise of Lyric under supervision by Sonic Team and long-time Sonic game designer Takashi Iizuka.
+It was built on CryEngine and is centered on "combat and exploration".
+Sega outsourced to Western developers to increase the appeal in Western markets, culminating in a separate westernized Sonic franchise.
+The game concept came after the television series plan.
 Big Red Button was chosen due to the studio's adventure game portfolio and leader, Bob Rafei of the Crash Bandicoot, Uncharted, and Jak and Daxter series.
-Portions of the game were co-developed by IllFonic, who assisted with some of the game's level design, art assets, and code.
-Chris Senn worked as a level designer, his second Sonic project after having previously worked on the cancelled Sonic X-treme, initially planned for release in 1996.
+Portions were co-developed by IllFonic, who assisted with some of the level design, art assets, and code.
+Level designer Chris Senn, whose only other project was the cancelled Sonic X-treme during his time at the Sega Technical Institute, stated that he joined Big Red Button to "get a chance to close the chapter of Sonic in [his] life."

 Sonic Boom started development in 2011 as Sonic Origins, intended to be a Jak and Daxter-style game focused around four-player co-op multiplayer.
-The plotline for the game would have explained the origins of Sonic, with him and Doctor Eggman once being friends, only for Eggman to break their friendship after an incident related to time travel causes them both to have a feud.
-One of the "pillars" for the game was to create a more "organic and natural world" with a cartoonish art style, something a former developer for the game admitted to fan site Sonic Paradise was not as apparent in the final game.
+The plot would have explained the origins of Sonic, with him and Doctor Eggman once being friends, only for Eggman to break their friendship after an incident related to time travel causes them both to have a feud.
+One of the "pillars" was to create a more "organic and natural world" with a cartoonish art style, which one developer said was not as apparent in the final game.
+Big Red Button experimented with more radical redesigns of the cast, before Sonic Team requested that they stay truer to their original appearances.
 Eventually, the development studio created a vertical slice over the course of two years to show to Sega of Japan, intended to be released on Steam, with releases on the PlayStation Store and Xbox Live if it sold well enough.
 The vertical slice was titled Sonic Synergy.